Technology Audit for Web Services

 In our blog posts, I often write about things that might come in handy when developing new websites and web applications.
 However, there are also many interesting and useful topics associated with existing web resources too.
 Today I’m going to touch on just one of those topics: technology audits of web services.

 At SECL Group, we have plenty of experience working on projects that are already in progress.
-In most cases, our work on further development begins by conducting a technology audit, and so we have a wealth of knowledge to share on the subject.
-When a project owner approaches us for an audit, they typically want to understand the project’s strengths and weaknesses, and how to best address any identified issues.
-They also seek guidance on how to proceed with the project in the most effective manner possible.
+In most cases, our work on further development begins with a technology audit.
+When a project owner approaches us for an audit, they typically want to understand the project’s strengths and weaknesses.
+We find out how to best address any identified issues.
+Also, we seek guidance on how to proceed with the project effectively.

 In this article, you will learn about why technology audits of web services are carried out, and cover the main stages to be aware of when doing so.
 I will also talk about typical features of the technology audit for web services, examine case studies and share recommendations for conducting a technology audit for web services.